joagre/ductadapter/README.md

-# ductadapter
+# A duct adapter

-A duct adapater for an AC
+I needed to attach a air conditioner to a wall ventialtion shaft.
+This made the trick.